 Peel and dice the potatoes.
 Place into a saucepan of boiling water and cook until soft.

 Drain and rinse the chic peas, the soak them in boiling water for about 10 minutes minutes, before draining again and mashing well.

 Grate the zucchini then squeeze out all the liquid between paper towels (might take a few lots of towels).
 Set aside.

 Drain the salmon and remove any large bones before mashing

-Mash together the pumpkin and potato, then mix through the chick peas, followed by the salmon and zucchini.
+Roughly sash the potato, then mix through the chick peas, followed by the salmon and zucchini.

 Add in the dill, salt and pepper then mix.

 Add in the nutritional yeast and flax meal and mix well until evenly combined.

 Add in half of the bread crumbs and mix well until combined – if the mixture is still too wet, then add in more of the breadcrumbs until you get a consistency that allows you to form balls, then squash down into patties – i do mine about palm sized.

 Place mixture in the fridge for an hour (this allows the flax to swell and work better as a binder).

 Cook until golden and then turn.
 About 3 minutes on each side.
 (You can also spray them with a little oil and bake in a preheated moderate oven for about 20 minutes per side).